 Cost: Adults $15; Children 5 – 17 years $10; seniors $10

-Hours: Tuesday to Friday 10 am to 6 pm; Saturday 10 am to 8 pm; Sunday 10 am to 6 pm; closed Monday; reduced hours in winter; click here to check the hours during your visit
+Hours: Wednesday to Sunday 10 am to 6 pm; closed Monday and Tuesday; reduced hours in winter; click here to check the hours during your visit

 Detroit Institute of Arts

 The Detroit Institute of the Arts (known as the DIA to locals) is one of the best art museums in the United States.
 Highlights include the murals by Diego Rivera, ancient art collected from Egypt, Asia, Europe, and the Middle East, as well as modern art.

 For me, the highlight was a 16th century chapel that was relocated to the DIA from Chateau de Lannoy in France.
 After World War I, art collectors from around the world bought the remnants of damaged buildings in Europe.
 In 1923, this chapel was taken apart, stone by stone, shipped to the DIA, and painstakingly pieced back together.
 Even the stained-glass windows were preserved.
 Stepping into this chapel was like stepping into Europe.
 What a wonderful surprise!